Doctors Have Concerns About Using Bair Hugger Warming Blankets.

-Patients who have suffered from a deep joint infection and other life-threatening complications after surgery involving Bair Hugger Therapy have filed lawsuits against the manufacturer of the device, 3M.
+Patients who have suffered from deep joint infections and other life-threatening complications after surgeries involving Bair Hugger Therapy have filed lawsuits against the manufacturer of the device, 3M.

 Some doctors have concerns about using Bair Hugger warming blankets because of a higher risk of contamination during surgeries.
 Patients who were diagnosed with serious infections following joint replacement surgery that involved the use of this therapy should contact our firm immediately.

 Our lawyers are handling potential lawsuits on a contingency fee basis, which means you will not pay any fees unless we receive a settlement on your behalf.
-Dedicated to justice, the personal injury attorneys at Goldberg Weisman & Cairo will fight for you.
+Dedicated to justice, the personal injury attorneys at GWC Injury Lawyers will fight for you.

-At Goldberg, Weisman & Cairo, we work for you.
+At GWC Injury Lawyers, we work for you.
 If you are an injured victim of a forced air warming blanket, it is wise to seek free legal advice in a consultation.
 In addition to having someone to talk to, knowing your attorney is litigating for you may ease your mind and stress levels.

 Potential benefits of a Bair Hugger warming blanket lawsuit may include compensation for: